CiaraWhipp/Project1/README.md

 is a text-based, data-interchangable format used to store and transport data.
 It is often used to transmit data between a server and web applications, and web services and APIs use JSON to provide data.
-We will explore JSON provided by an API in this document.
+We will see JSON provided by an API in this document.

 ### Why use JSON?